 The Path: From Apprentice to Journey Worker

-On average, beginning apprentices earn $26 per hour plus benefits.
+On average, our first term apprentices earn $26 per hour plus benefits.
 As you gain more experience and knowledge, you qualify for a series of eight raises on your four year path to become a journey-level worker.
 Current journey-level wage is about $43 per hour plus benefits.
 As a member of a local union and the NW Carpenters Union, you will join 29,000 professional carpenters at work in the Pacific Northwest.
 The Union is committed to a fair day’s pay, safe work site, secure retirement and an inclusive work site for all workers.
 Union apprentices can expect job placement help, wage increases, and health insurance.
 Learn more at nwcarpenters.org.